pam-exchange/SymantecPAM-SPIX/README.md

 }
 ```

-SPIX-Config.ps1 will generate a properties file in `C:\Temp` where the passwords are encrypted using Powershell mechanism for encryption of passwords.
-The encryption is fixed to a specific computer and user running the SPIX-Config script and subsequently the SPIX script.
+**SPIX-Config** will generate a properties file in `C:\Temp`.
+The passwords are encrypted using Powershell mechanism for encryption of passwords.
+Note that the encryption key used is fixed to a specific computer and user running the **SPIX-Config** script and will only work on the specific computer and for the specific user.
+A properties file for the specific computer and user must exist when using **SPIX**.

-By default the SPIX.ps1 script will look for the file in the current directory, but it can be changed using a command line parameter.
+By default **SPIX** will look for the properties file in the current directory.
+The location of a properties file can be changed with a command line parameter.

 # Running SPIX